Infection Prevention & Water Hygiene

 To combat outbreaks, antimicrobial resistance and ongoing infections in healthcare, countries need to have effective IPC programmes and functioning WASH services in place.
 In doing so, hand hygiene and clean birthing rooms could potentially increase newborn survival rates by 44%2

 In addition, surface and instrument disinfection protocols for operating rooms in rural healthcare facilities are also critically important.
-Healthcare associated infections have been found to affect millions of people every year.
+Consequently, Healthcare-associated infections have been found to affect millions of people every year.
 Click the link to find out about our all in one solution for the complete disinfection requirements of a rural healthcare facility.

 https://www.aquatabs.com/wash-kit-year-in-a-box.php